 "Savannah?"
 Leisa spoke as though they hadn't been out of touch for over a year.
 Savannah’s friends were disappearing as gradually and completely as her soul was--a by-product of the secret life she was forced to lead.

 "Hey, Leisa.
 Hold on one sec.”
 She had gotten all the way down the hall and paused outside of her bedroom.
 She called out over her shoulder, “Ali!
 Did you take the chicken out of the freezer to defrost?”

 Savannah could hear her oldest daughter sigh.
 “Yes, Mom.”
 Thank goodness I didn’t ask her to pick up the entire house and move it to the other side of town…”

 “Sorry Leisa.
 What's going on?
 How are you?"

 Savannah sat down on her bed and unzipped her boots, keeping the phone to her ear with her shoulder.
-She relaxed and looked forward to a conversation that didn’t end with multiple blows to her self-esteem.
+She smiled widely, as if warming up her mouth to laugh during a rare conversation that wouldn’t end with multiple blows to her self-esteem.